 In single-step mode, the save and recall function (Section 7) still work.
 But the change can only be applied to C-1, i.e., you can only store your current set temperature to the C-1 in a selected recipe, or recall the C-1 temperature from a selected recipe to the current set temperature.
 Other data will remain in the memory of controller but is not accessible under the single-step mode.
 To exit the single-step mode, you only need to change the "PrG" value to "on".

 Please note: In older versions, it may show PrG options as "y" or "n", instead of "on", "off".
 To enter single-step mode, please select "n".

 8. Examples

-8.1 Store your program as a recipe (Program Mode)
+8.1 Store a program (recipe) in multi-step mode